xsen/antigravity-cli-nix/README.md

 This script:
 1. Queries the Google Storage JSON API for the latest version and build ID.
 2. Prefetches the archives for all supported platforms.
-3. Calculates SRI hashes (handling the single-file archive quirk in Nix).
+3. Calculates SRI hashes matching Nix's `fetchzip` behavior.
 4. Updates `meta.json`.

 ## License